New tools to improve performance

 Olivia Newman of Giraffe Social Media agrees: “Twitter is incredible for engaging with your audience and building trusting relationships with your customers.”

 “You need to be finding companies and users to interact with, so you seem trustworthy and real (not just a robot churning out spam.)
 This can be extremely effective in getting leads and talking to people who could be potentially interested in your business and products, making it an effective platform for lead generation.”
+Use this lead generation dashboard to monitor the number of leads that come from Twitter.

 Beth Gramling Sanders adds: “You’re not going to build beneficial relationships by automating posts — setting and forgetting.
 Take the time to actually be there and interact with others.
 Listen first, then find others’ content to retweet, reply to, and/or discuss.”